epfml/getting-started-lauzhack/README.md

-# MLO @ LauzHack: Getting started with the EPFL Clusters
+# LauzHack LLM Training: Getting started with the EPFL Clusters
-This repository contains the basic steps to start running scripts and notebooks on the EPFL Clusters (both RCP and IC) -- so that you don't have to go through the countless documentations by yourself!
-We also provide scripts that can make your life easier by automating a lot of things.
-It is based on a similar setup from our friends at TML and CLAIRE, and scripts created by Atli :)
+Welcome to the LLM training track at LauzHack!
+This repository contains the basic steps to start running your model and script on the EPFL Clusters (called RCP) -- so that you don't have to go through the countless documentations by yourself!

-There are two clusters available to us: the IC cluster (department only) and the RCP cluster (EPFL-wide).
-The RCP cluster has A100 (80GB) GPUs, while the IC cluster is equipped with older V100 (32GB) and A100 (40GB) GPUs.
-You can switch between the two clusters and their respective GPUs.
+We provide you access to the RCP cluster (EPFL-wide).
+It has A100 (80GB) GPUs.
 The system is built on top of [Docker](https://www.docker.com) (containers), [Kubernetes](https://kubernetes.io) (automating deployment of containers) and [run:ai](https://run.ai) (scheduler on top of Kubernetes).

 For starters, we recommend you to go through the [minimal basic setup](#minimal-basic-setup) first and then read the [important notes](#important-notes-and-workflow).

 If you come up with any question about the cluster or the setup that you do not find answered here, you can check the [frequently asked questions page](docs/faq.md).
-Also, please do not hesitate to reach out to any of your colleagues.
+Also, please do not hesitate to reach out to any of your colleagues or the organizers (e.g. on Discord), we are happy to help you out.
-For specific problems and errors you think you should not be getting, open a ticket to `supportrcp@epfl.ch` (for RCP cluster) or `support-icit@epfl.ch` (for IC cluster).
-There are also [quick links](#quick-links) below.

 > [!CAUTION]
 > Using the cluster creates costs.
 Please do not forget to stop your jobs when not used!

-## Minimal basic setup
+# Minimal basic setup
+The step-by-step instructions for first time users to quickly get a job running.

+> [!IMPORTANT]
-The step-by-step instructions for first time users to quickly get a notebook running.
-Make sure you are on the EPFL wifi or connected to the VPN.
+> Make sure you are on the EPFL wifi or connected to the VPN.

-1. Ask Jennifer or Martin to add you to the group `runai-mlo-lauzhack`: https://groups.epfl.ch/
+## 1: Pre-setup (access, repository)

+**Group access:** For each team, you need to have one EPFL member to get access to the cluster.
+Send this one member's gaspar account to us to add you to the group `runai-mlo-lauzhack` (https://groups.epfl.ch/) by sending a message on the Discord channel #TODO.
+Because of limited resources, we can only add one person per team, so make sure to coordinate this within your team.
+Depending on availability, we might be able to add more people.

+**Prepare your code:** While you are waiting to get access, create a fork of the [llm-baselines](https://github.com/epfml/llm-baselines) repository.
+This is the repository that you will use to run your experiments and submit your solution.
+You can already checkout some of the code if you want to get a head start.
+Make sure you add all of your team members to the repository.

+**Prepare Weights and Biases:** For logging the results of your experiments, you can use [Weights and Biases](https://wandb.ai/).
+Create an account.

+The following are just a bunch of commands you need to run to get started.
+You can copy-paste them into your terminal.

+## 2: Setup the tools

-2. Install kubectl.
+1. Install kubectl.
 To make sure the version matches with the clusters (status: 15.12.2023), on macOS with Apple Silicon, run the following commands.
 For other systems, you will need to change the URL in the command above (check https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 Make sure that the version matches with the version of the cluster!
 ```bash
     # Sketch for macOS with Apple Silicon.
     # Download a specific version (here 1.26.7 for Apple Silicon macOS)